juicedata/juicefs-csi-driver/docs/ceph.md

 ### Static provisioning

-Please refer [examples/static-provisioning](../examples/static-provisioning/resources.yaml) for how to access JuiceFS using storage class.
+Please refer [examples/static-provisioning](../examples/static-provisioning/resources.yaml) for how to access JuiceFS using static provisioning.
 Replace  `name` and `namespace` of `nodePublishSecretRef` with `juicefs-sceret` and `kube-system` .